brawlcord/brawlcord-red/README.md

 - [Supercell](https://supercell.com/en/)
 - [Red Bot](https://github.com/Cog-Creators/Red-DiscordBot)
-- [Star List](https://www.starlist.pro) - Huge thanks to Henry for allowing me to use some assets from his site!
+- [Brawlify](https://brawlify.com) - Huge thanks to Henry for allowing me to use some assets from his site!
 - [Brawl Stats](https://brawlstats.com) - Huge thanks to tryso for allowing me to use his artwork!

 ## Disclaimer